0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/transaction-life-cycle/batch-sequencing.md

 If one block is not valid, the transaction reverts, discarding the entire sequence.
 Otherwise, if all blocks in the batches that are to be sequenced are valid, the sequencing process continues as normal.

 A storage variable called `lastBatchSequenced` is used as a batch counter, and it is thus incremented each time a batch is sequenced.
-It gives a specific index number to each batch that is to be used as a position value in the batch chain.
+It gives a specific index number to each batch that is used as a position value in the batch chain.

 The same hashing mechanism used in blockchains to link one block to the next is used in batches to ensure the cryptographic integrity of the batch chain.
 That is, including the previous batch's digest among the data used to compute the next batch's digest.